smizell/hyperschema.org/README.md

 ## Development Server

-One thing that is included is a simple development server for the purpose of handing content negotiation.
+One thing that is included is a simple development server for the purpose of handling content negotiation.

 ### Run